raiden-network/raiden/docs/custom-setups/custom_token.rst

 Get Goerli Testnet ETH (GÖETH)
 ==============================

 Goerli is the name of the testnet on Ethereum where we will be deploying our token.
 To pay for the on-chain transactions you'll first need to get some Goerli ETH (GÖETH) on your Ethereum account.

 Since we will be using the Goerli testnet you'll have to switch from **"Main Ethereum Network"** to **"Goerli Test Network"** in your MetaMask by selecting it from the top right dropdown.

-After switching to the Goerli testnet you can go ahead and acquire some Goerli testnet ETH by following these steps:
+After switching to the Goerli testnet you can go ahead and acquire some Goerli testnet ETH.

-1. Copy your address.
-It is located on the left hand side in MetaMask and starts with "0x".
-2. Visit the `Goerli faucet <https://goerli-faucet.slock.it/>`_, there you'll have to paste the address into the input field and check the *"I'm not a robot"*  checkbox.
-3. Click on **"REQUEST 0.05 GÖETH"**.
+One option to do so is to follow these steps:

+1) Visit `app.mycrypto.com <https://app.mycrypto.com>`_
+2) When asked how to access your assets, choose MetaMask and connect your account
+3) On the Dashboard, go to **Tools -> Use Testnet Faucet**
+4) Choose your account from the list and **Request Access**

-You will see a success message when the request has gone through.
-If it fails, keep trying until it succeeds.
+You will see a success message showing the corresponding transaction on the Goerli testnet.

-You can verify that 0.05 GÖETH was actually received by opening MetaMask and see if your Goerli Test Network shows a balance of total 0.05 GÖETH.
+You can verify that 0.01 GÖETH was actually received by opening MetaMask and see if your Goerli Test Network shows a balance of total 0.01 GÖETH.

 .. _custom_token_import: